Reading Time: 3 minutes

 “Illicit drug use in the United States has been increasing.
-In 2013, an estimated 24.6 million Americans aged 12 or older—9.4 percent of the population—had used an illicit drug in the past month,” according to the National Institute on Drug Abuse.
+In 2013, an estimated 24.6 million Americans aged 12 or older—9.4 percent of the population—had used an illicit drug in the past month.
 If you are one of the millions who dealt with addiction and you chose to pursue rehabilitation, good for you!

 Seeking, participating in, and completing drug and alcohol rehabilitation is a huge accomplishment and one that deserves a lot of praise.
 But, the journey of sobriety doesn’t end when rehabilitation treatment is completed.
 It is a life-long endeavor and trying to reestablish your life with a focus other than substance abuse comes with a lot of stress.